chandanhpcic/docs/source/manual/hardware.rst

 .. rubric:: Recommended
    :name: recommended

-The recommended specification to run all OPNsense standard features, means every feature is functional and fits most use cases.
+The recommended specification to run all Reticen8 standard features, means every feature is functional and fits most use cases.

 +------------------+---------------------------------+